“Echo and Narcissus” by John William Waterhouse

 In Greek mythology, Echo was a mountain nymph who resided on Mount Cithaeron in central Greece.
 Zeus loved consorting with beautiful nymphs and often visited them on Earth.
 Eventually, Zeus’s wife, Hera, became suspicious and came down from Mt.
 Olympus in an attempt to catch Zeus with the nymphs.
-Echo, by trying to protect Zeus, endured Hera’s wrath, and Hera cursed her only to be able to speak the last words spoken to her.
+Echo endured Hera’s wrath because she tries to protect Zeus, and Hera cursed her only to be able to speak the last words spoken to her.
 So when Echo met Narcissus and fell in love with him, she was unable to tell him how she felt and was forced to watch him as he fell in love with himself.

 In Greek mythology, Narcissus was a hunter who was known for his beauty and who loved everything beautiful.
 Narcissus was proud, in that he disdained those who loved him, causing some to commit suicide to prove their unrelenting devotion to his striking beauty.
 Narcissus is the origin of the term narcissism, a fixation with oneself and one’s physical appearance or public perception.

-The Metamorphoses which in Latin means “Books of Transformations” is a Latin narrative poem by the Roman poet Ovid.
-Comprising of over 250 myths, the poem chronicles the history of the world from its creation to the deification of Julius Caesar within a mythical framework.
+The Metamorphoses, which in Latin means “Books of Transformations,” is a Latin narrative poem by the Roman poet Ovid.
+The book comprises of over 250 myths.
+The poems chronicle the history of the world from its creation to the deification of Julius Caesar within a mythical framework.

 Publius Ovidius Naso ( 43 BC – 18 AD), known as Ovid was a Roman poet who lived during the reign of Augustus.
 He was a contemporary of the older Virgil and Horace and enjoyed enormous popularity.
 However, after displeasing Augustus, he was sent into exile in a remote province on the Black Sea, where he remained until his death.
 Ovid himself attributes his exile to “a poem and a mistake,” but his discretion in discussing the causes has resulted in much speculation.